Skip to content Skip to navigation menu

 Step 10

-When the grout has started to harden, run a grout finishing tool along the newly grouted tile joints to create a smooth finish which matches the surrounding tiles.
+When the grout has started to harden, run a grout finishing tool along the newly grouted tile joints to create a smooth finish that matches the surrounding tiles.
 Once the grout has dried remove any residue from the tile with a clean dry cloth.

 Remove-and-Replace-Tiles-Step-14.jpg